markstubbs/menu-widget/README.md

 ##### JavaScript API

 Menus can be created and manipulated in JavaScript using the following API.
-All API calls expect the first parameter to be the HTML `id` of a menu item.

 ```javascript
 addEventListener(eventType, callback)